JupyterPhysSciLab/JupyterPiDAQ/README.md

 A demo mode will run on any computer with a Jupyter notebook install and Python 3.6+.

+The goal is for the user interface to be as close to self-explanatory as possible.
+However, documentation is being developed along with some example experiments.

 __Sensors:__
 Like many commercial educational packages the software knows about the properties of some sensors, so can collect data directly in the units